connectivecpp/chops-net-ip/README.md

   - an error has occurred.
 - implements the "plumbing" for asynchronous processing on multiple simultaneous connections.
 - abstracts many differences between network protocols (TCP, UDP, UDP multicast), allowing easier application transitioning between protocol types.
-- allows the application to control threading (no threads are created or managed inside Chops Net).
+- allows the application to control threading (no threads are created or managed inside Chops Net IP).
 - is agnostic with respect to data marshalling or serialization or "wire protocols" (application code provides any and all data marshalling and endian logic).
 - does not impose any structure on network message content.

-Chops Net is designed to make it easy and efficient for an application to create hundreds or thousands of network connections and handle them simultaneously.
-In particular, there are no threads or thread pools within Chops Net, and it works well with only one application thread invoking the event loop (an executor, in current C++ terminology).
+Chops Net IP is designed to make it easy and efficient for an application to create hundreds or thousands of network connections and handle them simultaneously.
+In particular, there are no threads or thread pools within Chops Net IP, and it works well with only one application thread invoking the event loop (an executor, in current C++ terminology).

 A detailed overview is [available here](doc/chops_net.md).